mikependon/RepoDB/Docs/index.rst

 There are two ways of installing the library as standardized by Microsoft.
 First, via Nuget Package Manager, and secondly, via Package Manager Console.

+**Pre-requisite**: A Microsoft Visual Studio has already been installed and a Project Solution has already been created.

 Via Nuget Package Manager
 -------------------------